top of page

 Krakhuna

 The name Krakhuna means "crispy" in the Imeritian dialect.
-Local indigenous grape variety with strong character.
+A local indigenous grape variety with strong character.

-Deep amber colored wine, with chalky tannins, stone fruit and quince flavours with white flower notes and a slight herbal tinge and earthy character.
-Krakhuna wines have the potential to develop in bottle.
+Deep amber-colored wine, with chalky tannins, stone fruit, and quince flavors with white flower notes and a slight herbal tinge and earthy character.
+Krakhuna wines have the potential to develop in bottles.

 Dry amber wine, 12% alc., Sviri PDO.